nubificus/vaccel-docs/docs/k8s/kata.md

 ```
 **That's it!
 You are now ready to accelerate your functions on Kubernetes with vAccel.**

 *Alternatively* use the following daemon which already contains all the vAccel artifacts and required components in the container image.
-The image is slightly bigger than before (~2GB).
+The image is slightly bigger than before as it already contains jetson inference models.

 ```
 $ kubectl apply -k github.com/cloudkernels/packaging/kata-deploy/kata-deploy/overlays/full?ref=vaccel-dev